 Red Base - looks red even though the shifting colors are not red

-Zenishifts - looks like one of the two colors that it flips between
+- Zenishifts - looks like one of the two colors

-The Turboshifts classified as True2Color, i.e., those that look like their shifting colors in the bottle, are mostly the newer paints (Ice to Never, Laserface, Let Them Eat Cake, Lunar Eclipse, Miami Sunset, Molten Mantle, Shifting Sands, Sweet Dreams, and Wavelength).
-The results from two of these paints in the mid-range, Ice to Never and Sweet Dreams, are shown below.
+Turboshifts classified as True2Color are those that look like one of their shifting colors in the bottle (Ice to Never, Miami Sunset, Molten Mantle, Shifting Sands, and Sweet Dreams).
+The example True2Color results are shown below.

 White Base Turboshifts:

-The lightest colors from the matched bundle sets and some of the “original” Turboshifts are White Base, appearing white in the bottle — 4D Glasses, Blue Raspberry, Cloud Nine, Crystal Cavern, Mother Lode, Shell Shocked, and Sugar Rush.
-I chose to experiment with Blue Raspberry and 4D Glasses.
+Some of the lightest shifting colors and many of the “original” Turboshifts appear white in the bottle (4D Glasses, Cloud Nine, Crystal Cavern, Mother Lode, Shell Shocked, and Sugar Rush).
+Results for two White Base Turboshifts are shown below.